-I understand that COVID vaccinations may be nwith my NEMCC Health Sciences Program. nandated by clinical affiliates associated I understand that if I choose not to receive the C clinical affiliate that will accept me without proof of vac the Radiologic Technology Program.
-D' 1 M /MD1001D
+\\\\\I understand that COVID vaccinations may be mandated by clinical affiliates associated with my NEMCC Health Sciences Program.

+\\\\\I understand that if I choose not to receive the COVID-19 vaccine when mandated and there is not a clinical affiliate that will accept me without proof of vaccination, I will have to withdraw from the Radiologic Technology Program.